 Colorado Springs, Colo.
-(February 21, 2019): Julota, whose community resource platform provides a secure and accountable technology infrastructure for local partners to share sensitive patient information while remaining on their current software systems, has announced the promotion of Scott Cravens to CEO.
+(February 21, 2019): Julota, whose community resource platform provides secure and accountable technology infrastructure for local partners to share sensitive patient information while remaining on their current software systems, has announced the promotion of Scott Cravens to CEO.

 A seasoned senior executive and public-safety thought leader, Cravens will use his expertise in strategy development, revenue expansion, and brand management to fuel the company’s accelerated growth.